10 mighty apps to revolutionize your Podia website

 However, while its “free forever” policy may sound attractive, note that email addresses won’t be captured in its free tier, so while this is an excellent choice for engagement, it lacks the necessary functionality to call its free option truly beneficial for businesses.

-Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your storefront.
+Fortunately, its next-tier level entry price of $17 relieves those constraints and makes this an attractive, if somewhat understated, solution for adding interactive content to your pages.

-As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my storefront.
+As for how it looks, here’s a very rough example I threw together based on one of their templates and embedded as a pop-up on my website.

 If you’d prefer something with a bit more polish -- and a higher-learning curve -- however, then our last third-party application is just the ticket for you.